frctl/fractal.build/docs/guide/06-core-concepts/07-statuses.md

 ```
 You could then assign these new statuses to your components using the values `doing` and `done`.

-Alternatively, if you just want to change the label or colour on one of the existing statuses, you can target it specifically by it's key:
+Alternatively, if you just want to change the label or colour on one of the existing statuses, you can target it specifically by its key:

 ```js
 fractal.components.set('statuses.prototype.color', 'pink');